Criminology and Sociology

 Professional placement year

-This optional placement year provides you with the opportunity to identify, apply for and secure professional experience, normally comprising one to three placements over a minimum of nine months.
+The Professional Placement Year (PPY) provides you with the opportunity to identify, apply for, and secure professional experience, normally comprising one to three placements over a minimum of nine months.
 Successful completion of this module will demonstrate your ability to secure and sustain graduate-level employment.

 By completing the module, you'll be entitled to the addition of 'with Professional Placement Year' to your degree title.

-Criminology is taught at our Newton Park campus
+Criminology is taught at our Newton Park campus.

 All modules can be found on our Virtual Learning Environment, Ultra, providing unlimited online access to learning materials such as handbooks, lecture slides, assessment information, discussion boards and other resources.